20 Things To Do in San Francisco With Kids 2018

-With so many kid friendly things to do in San Francisco, you will discover the area is an oasis of fun for kids of all ages.
-Check out the Muni CityPASS (affiliate link) to save 42% on San Francisco’s Muni and 4 other attractions.
+If you are on vacation or holiday and are wondering what to do with kids in San Francisco, fear not!
+With so many kid friendly things to do in San Francisco, you will discover the area is an oasis of fun for children of all ages.
+Don’t forget to check out the Muni CityPASS (affiliate link) to save 42% on San Francisco’s Muni and 4 other attractions whilst you are visiting.

 Fun things to do with kids in San Francisco

 Muir Woods National Monument